bnb-chain/BEPs/README.md

 BEP stands for BNB Evolution Proposal.
 Each BEP will be a proposal document providing information to the BNB Chain ecosystem and community.

-Here are the list of subjects of BEPs:
+Here is the list of subjects of BEPs:

 | Number               | Title                                                      | Type      | Status  |
 | -------------------- | ---------------------------------------------------------- | --------- | ------- |